Did William Henry Harrison Really Die of Pneumonia?

 Whether you learned it in school, or through a jaunty musical number on The Simpsons, the sad tale of William Henry Harrison is one of the more unique in American history.
 Before being elected the ninth President of the United States in 1840, Harrison was known as a military hero who led his troops to victory against an attack from the Native American confederacy in 1811, later known as the Battle of Tippecanoe.
 His heroics extended into the War of 1812, when he recovered Detroit from the British and won the Battle of Thames.

 Military notoriety has often given way to a road into politics, especially in the 19th century.
 Harrison was soon elected a senator for Ohio, and then eventually became president after beating incumbent president Martin van Buren in 1840.
 At 67 years old, Harrison took office as the oldest president to ever be elected—a record that would stand until Ronald Reagan's election in 1980 at 69 years old.
 Despite the cold, rainy weather in Washington D.C. on inauguration day, Harrison stood in front of the masses without his overcoat, hat, and gloves, and gave an 8445-word speech that would last almost two hours.
 Three weeks later, Harrison complained of fatigue and of a cold, which later turned into what doctors called pneumonia.
-One month after taking office, Harrison was dead.
+On April 4, 1841—exactly one month after taking office—Harrison was dead.

 The historical narrative virtually wrote itself: Harrison, after being improperly dressed for the weather, got pneumonia and would go down as a cautionary tale (or a punch line) and as having the shortest presidency on record.
 But was it really pneumonia that killed him?
 Harrison's own doctor, Thomas Miller, was skeptical.
 He wrote: